KingsStarDV/3D-Printer/README.md

 Just open the marlin.ino and upload the code to arduino mega...

-Then open printium and open the exe file in it...
+Then open Printrun folder and open the exe file in it...

-from here you can control and give print commands
+from here you can control and give print commands..